All libraries are closed on public holidays.

 Dance, sing and read along with your child at our action packed Toddler Time program.
 No bookings required.
 For a complete downloadable timetable of all our story times across all of our branches, please visit the following page grlc.vic.gov.au/learn/little-readers/events-little-readers

-Would you like to practise and improve your English-speaking skills?
-Practise listening to and speaking English at these sessions.
-All skill levels are welcome as we share conversation in a friendly and welcoming space.
-No booking required.
+Would you like to practise and improve your English speaking skills?
+Practise listening to and speaking English at our sessions.
+All skill levels are welcome as we share conversation, along with tea and coffee, in a friendly and welcoming space.